Lower Sugar River Regenerative Agriculture District

 Coming Together to Face These Challenges

 The Lower Sugar River Regenerative Agriculture District (LSR-RAD) was established to address these challenges in a holistic way.
 The diverse group of founders includes individuals and organizations active in local conservation, ecosystem restoration, and land protection efforts through such groups as the Lower Sugar River Watershed Association, Wisconsin Farmers Union, Green County Conservation League, The Prairie Enthusiasts, Southern Wisconsin Land Conservancy, Green Rock Audubon Society, Driftless Area Conservancy, and many others.
 Founders also include several third-generation farmers and families descended from the original land grant settlers from the 1830s.
-Principal partners leading the effort are: Applied Ecological Services; Reimer Family Farms; Planetary CARE; Iroquois Valley Farm; Taylor Creek Restoration Nurseries; and the Lower Sugar River Watershed Association.
+Principal partners leading the LSR-RAD are a mix of for-profit (FP) and not-for-profit (NP) organizations: Applied Ecological Services (FP); Reimer Family Farms (FP); Planetary CARE (NP); Iroquois Valley Farms (FP - Certified B Corporation); Taylor Creek Restoration Nurseries (FP); and the Lower Sugar River Watershed Association (NP).

 Ecological Health Improvements to Date